cameronepstein/CV2018/README.md

 I am absolutely fanatical about music.
 In particular I enjoy [this](https://www.youtube.com/watch?v=ZQoh5UUWJTE), [this](https://www.youtube.com/watch?v=NwVtIPeYIeQ), [this](https://www.youtube.com/watch?v=l_UWIKyjAbQ) and [this](https://www.youtube.com/watch?v=Rd3vwwXArMQ).
 I regularly curate playlists/mixes for personal or professional use.

 I am a passionate DJ/producer and often perform live.
-I have played at events like MADE, Hospitality, FACE, Annie Mac Presents and festivals like Outlook, Dimensions and Global Gathering.
+I have played at events like Dollop, MADE, Hospitality, FACE, Leftfoot, Annie Mac Presents and festivals like Outlook, Dimensions and Global Gathering.
 Additionally, I am currently working on a concept album and graphic novel under the name Last Man on Earth.

 ##### Film/Theatre